GlenKPeterson/Paguro/README.md

 T[] toArray()
 Iterator<T> toIterator()
 ```
+#Learn

+There is an outdated problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

 #Details
+The crux of this project is to retrofit the Clojure way of transforming data into Java code.
+This definitely puts a square peg into a round hole.
+There are several layers of conversion for collections:
+ - java.util... collections are the standard Java interfaces that existing code all works with.
+Like Guava, we want to be as compatible as possible, while preventing mutation-in-place.
+ - org.organicdesign.fp.collection.Un...  collections extend the java.util collection interfaces of the same name (minus the "Un" prefix) and deprecate and implement all the mutate-in-place methods so that they only throw exceptions.
+This is useful in its own right as a way to declare that a function does not modify what is passed, or that what it returns cannot be modified.
+Modification errors are caught as early as possible due to deprecation warnings.
+ - org.organicdesign.fp.collection.Im...  are the immutable, lightweight-copy Clojure-centric collection interfaces.
+Only the "get" methods from the java.util... collection interfaces remain.
+Additional "set" methods that return a new collectoin are added at this level.
+ - org.organicdesign.fp.collection.Im...Impl are the actual implementations of the above interfaces, generally taken directly from Clojure (hence the Eclipse licence for those components).
+For starters, we will have the celebrated Vector and the sorted (tree) Set and Map implementations.

+Within your own FP-centric world, you will use the Im interfaces and implementations and transform them with the Sequence abstraction.
+Methods that interact with imperative Java code will take and return either the Un interfaces, or the java.util interfaces as necessary.

-The View model implemented here is for lightweight, lazy, immutable, type-safe, and thread-safe transformations.
-The Sequence model is also memoized/cached, so it is useful for repeated queries.
+The Sequence model implements lightweight, lazy, immutable, type-safe, and thread-safe transformations.
+It is also memoized/cached, so it is useful for repeated queries.
 Sequence is most similar to the Clojure sequence abstraction, but it's pure Java and type-safe.
-Both allow processing in the smallest possible (and therefore laziest) increments.
-I fond myself focusing on View more than Sequence at first because View was adequate for most things I do.
-Sequence is catching up though.
+Sequence and View both allow processing in the smallest possible (and therefore laziest) increments.
+I fond myself focusing on View more than Sequence at first, but Sequence is catching up and may replace View one day if the performance is similar.

-The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces (more or less) as "second class" functions in Java 7.
+The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping things that throw checked exceptions in Java 8, or as "second class" functions in Java 7.

 Some variables declared outside a lambda and used within one must be finial.
 The Mutable.____Ref classes work around this limitation.

 #Dependencies
-- Java 8 (tested with 64-bit Linux build 1.8.0_31)
+- Java 8 (tested with 64-bit Linux build 1.8.0_31).
+Probably can be adapted to work with Java 5, but before Generics, most of this code will not be type safe, or will be a royal pain without parameterized types.

 #Build Dependencies
 - Maven (tested version: 3.2.3 64-bit Linux build)